Last Updated: June 5, 2026

 Figure 4.16 A template file after the baseline, actuals, and fixed costs have been removed.

-You also saved a project as Template Exercise.mpt.
+You saved Software Development.mpp as Template Exercise.mpt.
 When creating this template, you removed everything except Resource Rates.
+The baseline, actuals, and Fixed Costs have been removed.

 Update Project Management / Microsoft Project Journal